-Sites on the VIP Platform must have a TLS certificate installed in order to be active.
+Sites on the VIP Platform must have a TLS certificate installed in order to be launched.
 TLS is a requirement because every site uses a custom domain for both the front-end and admin area, and to ensure each site has a secure admin area and login process.

 SSL and TLS are both cryptographic protocols, and TLS is an evolution of SSL.
 However, TLS is sometimes referred to colloquially as SSL, such as “SSL certificate”, even though all versions of the SSL protocol are disabled at VIP.